Worldwide Locations:

 Read the article in Arabic

-Since tax exemptions play a significant role in achieving equity among the sectors of society, promoting savings and investment leading to the growth of national productivity through the establishment of new projects, or the expansion of existing ones, the Egyptian government has in recent years been focusing on revolutionizing the national tax system to aid these goals.
+As tax exemptions have played a significant role in achieving fairness among different segments of society and promoting savings and investment in a way that leads to national productivity growth through the establishment of new projects or expansion of existing ones, there have been significant changes in tax procedures in recent years.

-One of these changes can be found in the Investment Guarantees and Incentives Law No. 8 of 1997 which grants capital/investment companies a tax exemption for 5 years on the revenues of commercial and industrial activities, and 10 years for companies and establishments which invest in the new industrial zones, new urban communities and new projects financed by the Social Fund for Development.
+The Investment Guarantees and Incentives Law, issued under Law No. 8 of 1997, granted financial companies a tax exemption on commercial and industrial activity revenues for five years.
+It also provided companies and entities established within new industrial zones, new urban communities, and projects funded by the Social Fund for Development with a ten-year tax exemption.

-Despite the issuance of Income Tax Law No. 91 of 2005, which had amended many tax procedures, article (3) of such law still recognizes the tax exemptions granted to companies that were established by the Investment Guarantees and Incentives Law.
-Such exemptions have also been granted to both companies and enterprises established in accordance with the provisions of the Investment Guarantees and Incentives Law, and which had not yet started practicing their activities or production up until the date of the issuance of the Income Tax Law.
-This is contingent on such companies and enterprises practicing their activity or production within a maximum period of 3 years from the date of issuance of the Income Tax Law.
+Despite the issuance of Law No. 91 of 2005, which introduced several amendments to tax procedures, Article 3 of its provisions maintained tax exemptions for companies and entities established in accordance with the Investment Guarantees and Incentives Law or for companies and entities that had not yet commenced their activities or production as of the date of enactment of Law No. 91 of 2005, provided that they commence their activities or production within a maximum period of three years from the date of this law’s implementation.

-Accordingly, this means that it is not permissible to impose income taxes on the profits of these companies throughout the exemption period, or to impose any additional or temporary taxes since such temporary taxes are merely a type of income tax.
+As a result, it is not permissible to impose income taxes on the profits of these companies during the exemption period or impose any additional or temporary taxes on them because such temporary taxes are, in essence, considered income taxes.

-Herein, we refer to one of the cases handled by our office, whereby the Tax Authority claimed a temporary additional income tax on a company during its exemption period, based on law No. 44 of 2014 which determined the price of this temporary tax base at 5%, on amounts exceeding one million EGP from the income tax base for natural persons or profits of legal persons.
+Herein, we refer to one of the cases handled by Helena Constantine, the attorney, where the Tax Authority had demanded an additional temporary tax for one year on income based on Law No. 44 of 2014, which set the rate of this temporary tax at 5% on income exceeding one million Egyptian pounds for natural persons or the profits of legal entities.

 Link to case